-Security maintenance and upgrade work will happen outside of office hours so you should expect to work unsocial hours.
-You could also be called out at any time to fix a major problem and work longer hours at the critical points of a project.
+Security maintenance and upgrade work happen outside of office hours so expect to work unsocial hours.
+You could also be called out to fix a major problem and work longer hours at the critical points of a project.

 Find out what skills you'll need to be an information systems manager.